Skip to main content

 There are two realistic ways to keep this log: a dedicated bet tracking app, or a plain spreadsheet.

 Dedicated apps save time by pulling bets in automatically rather than requiring manual entry for every line, and they calculate yield, ROI and CLV without extra work.
 Betstamp and Pikkit are both established, currently operating bet tracking apps that sync with a list of sportsbook accounts and calculate these numbers automatically once linked, CLV tracking among them.
 The catch for a UK bettor is that their automatic syncing is built mainly around US sportsbooks, so the automation that makes them convenient may not reach every UK bookmaker account.
 It’s worth checking a tool’s supported book list before relying on it.
 Bet Analytix takes a different approach: bets are entered manually rather than synced, but it works with any bookmaker anywhere, and its feature set covers stake, odds and result tracking with dozens of performance stats including ROI and yield.
+Feature sets and supported bookmakers change, so check each app’s current listing before relying on it.

 The data quality caveat